mtv37/MultifiberLocalization/README.md

 # MultifiberLocalization
 MATLAB code to register CT scans to the Allen Mouse Brain CCF Atlas, and to localize multifiber photometry fibers.
 This code was written and developed in MATLAB2020b.
 See [Vu et al., 2024](https://www.sciencedirect.com/science/article/pii/S0896627323009704?via%3Dihub).
-The code used in the original publication has been improved and adpated for public use here.
+The code used in the original publication has been improved and adapted for public use here.
 Contact maianhvu@bu.edu with any questions.